 Nordstrom said its total revenue grew 3 percent to $3.35 billion.
 Analysts were expecting $3.34 billion, according to FactSet.

 Nordstrom reiterated its prediction for full-year earnings between $2.75 and $3 per share.

-This story contains elements generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on JWN at http://www.zacks.com/ap/JWN
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Access a Zacks stock report on JWN at https://www.zacks.com/ap/JWN

 Keywords: Nordstrom, Earnings Report